HPBOSE class 10th result 2018 today: Check result at hpbose.org

 -

-The Himachal Pradesh Board of Secondary Education (HPBOSE) is set to announce on Wednesday the results for Class 10 examinations on its official website hpbose.org.
+The Himachal Pradesh Board of Secondary Education (HPBOSE) has delayed the announcement of HPBOSE Class 10 result 2018 by a day.
+The 10th class result will be declared on its official website hpbose.org on May 3, i/e, tomorrow.
 However, the official timing has not yet been confirmed.

-Students can also check the HP Board Class 10th Result 2018 on other websites such as examresults.net, and indiaresults.com.

 The Himachal Board had made elaborate arrangements to prevent any malpractice.
 CCTV cameras were installed in exam halls among other measures.

-To check the HP Board Class 10th Result 2018 result, students must follow the following steps:
+To check the HPBOSE Class 10th Result 2018 result, students must follow the following steps:

 Step 1: Log on to the official website – hpbose.org